 - They’re caring for someone who is subject to reasons 1 or 2.

-- They’re caring for a child whose school or care facility is closed for reasons related to COVID-19.
+- They’re caring for a child whose school, summer camp, or care facility is closed for reasons related to COVID-19.

 - They’re experiencing similar conditions that have been specified by the U.S. Department of Health and Human Services.